eRoots-Analytics/gslv-docs/readme.md

 ## Supported OS and platforms

-GSLV is available for Linux (based on the kernel of Ubuntu 20.04 or newer), OSX with *M* architectures, and Microsoft's Windows 10 or newer.
+GSLV is available for Linux x64 (based on the kernel of Ubuntu 20.04 or newer), OSX with *M* architectures (ARM) , and Microsoft's Windows 10 or newer on x64 platforms.

 For the time being, only the python module is made available.
 Upon special request a static or dynamic library could be provided.

+GSLV is available for python versions 3.10 to 3.13.

 ## Installing GSLV (Python)